So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 You may witness your pet fish gasping for air at the top of the water’s surface.

-This is one of those cases where installing a UV sterilizer would be adequate.
+Anyway, this is one of those cases where installing a UV sterilizer would be adequate.

 The UV sterilizer will eradicate most of the bacteria in a couple of hours, whereas waiting for the bloom to sort itself out could sometimes take weeks.